How Would Confucius Collect

 Care to join me?

-Hear Donald Trump’s collection call from his chapter n the book:
+Hear Donald Trump’s collection call from his chapter: